josephthomashines/personal-blog/src/static/three-key-concepts/three-key-concepts.md

 ## Why display: flex?

-By declaring the display property as flex, we have defined our element to be a flexbox.
+By declaring the display property as flex, we have defined our element to be a flex-box.
 This makes our element a container that applies flex rules, only to its direct children.

-## What is a flexbox?
+## What is a flex-box?

-A flexbox is a type of container that allows for organization of its children elements in a relative and therefore reactive manner.
+A flex-box is a type of container that allows for organization of its children elements in a relative and therefore reactive manner.
-Instead of relying on absolute pixel positions or percentages, we can simply use a flexbox.
+Instead of relying on absolute pixel positions or percentages, we can simply use a flex-box.
-I will not dig too deep here, and only intend to go over some basic things one would need to implemenet a flexbox in most cases.
+I will not dig too deep here, and only intend to go over some basic things one would need to implement a flex-box in most cases.

 Take the examples from above.
 Notice how the form was centered both horizontally and vertically?
-This was done using a flexbox.
+This was done using a flex-box.

 ## Organization patterns

-When using flexboxes, there are a few things we must always do.
+When using flex-boxes, there are a few things we must always do.
 First, apply `display: flex;` to the container.
 Next, define the height and width of this container.
 (In the previous examples, the dimensions were 100vw x 100vh, or the size of the window).